ykazyx/Therapist-and-Child-Detection-and-Tracking/README.md

 ---

 This README provides comprehensive instructions to reproduce the results, as well as suggestions for future improvements.
-The results section will display the performance of both YOLO models used.#   T h e r a p i s t - a n d - C h i l d - D e t e c t i o n - a n d - T r a c k i n g
+The results section will display the performance of both YOLO models used.

- #   P e r s o n T r a c k e r